pourmalek/CovidVisualizedCountry/20220210 JOHN/readme.md

 Daily deaths were all-time highest in Ontario and were all-time except-the-first wave highest at the national level and in Quebec.

+The total number of deaths in the omicron wave were higher than that in the delta wave in Ontario and Quebec.

 Daily deaths are on the rise at the national level, in Quebec, Alberta, British Columbia, and Manitoba.

 Officially reported COVID-19 daily cases are on the rise at the national level, in Alberta, British Columbia, and Manitoba.